Things to Do with Kids

 Rent a Surrey that seats 3-9 people and ride through the Old Mill District and along the river trail.
 Wheel Fun Rentals has surreys, coupes, cruisers and multi-speed bikes, tandem bikes, baby jogger, Norge boards and more.

 Visit Wheel Fun Rentals for more information and check out all the bike options.
-Located at the pump house across the pond from Flatbread Neapolitan Pizzeria and Café Yumm! at the north end of the Old Mill District.
+Located at the Riverbend Dog Park on Southwest Columbia Street catty-corner to the Old Mill District.

 Catch a live concert with the kids in Bend!
 And did you know that children two and under get in free at all the Bend summer concerts at the Hayden Homes Amphitheater?
-With more than 20 concerts happening during the 2021 summer concert season, there’s something for everyone!
+With more than 50 concerts happening during the 2023 Les Schwab Tires Concert Season, there’s something for everyone.
+Take KIDZ BOP Never Stop Live Tour for example!
+The #1 music brand for kids bring their family-friendly pop concert to Bend Friday, Sept.
+8:

 Put some history into your future with a visit to the Deschutes Historical Museum in downtown Bend, just a short walk from the Old Mill District.
 Located in the historic Reid School, the museum is open Tuesday through Saturday, 10 a.m to 4:30 p.m.